BisanzLab/StrainR2/README.md

 **-e or --excludesize:**

 Minimum size for subcontigs.
 Only contigs under the exclude size will be excluded.
-Default is 10000
+Default = 10,000

 **-s or --subcontigsize:**

 This option overrides the default usage of the minimum N50 build quality statistic of all inputted genomes, which StrainR2 calculates itself.
 StrainR2 will optimally create subcontigs with the given size as a maximum.
-Leaving the max size as default is recommended unless if the goal is to compare how changing max subcontig size affects the output.
-Smaller subcontigs make StrainR2 less sensitive to low abundance strains whereas larger subcontigs make StrainR2 too sensitive and it may report false abundances for absent strains due to index hopping and other sources of false reads.
+Leaving the max size as default is recommended.
+Smaller subcontigs make StrainR2 less sensitive to low abundance strains whereas larger subcontigs make StrainR2 too sensitive and it may report false abundances for absent strains due to index hopping, read errors, and other sources of false reads.

 **-r or --readsize:**

 The size of one end of your paired end reads.
 150 by default.
+To be used to calculate a k-mer size.

 <p>&nbsp;</p>